 UPDATE: The Interim Order No. 2 Respecting Drugs, Medical Devices and Foods for a Special Dietary Purpose in Relation to COVID-19 was made on March 1, 2021 and repeals and replaces the Interim Order Respecting Drugs, Medical Devices and Foods for a Special Dietary Purpose in Relation to COVID-19.
 This new interim order extends, clarifies and modifies certain measures from the first interim order (see Explanatory Note here).
+On September 1, 2021, the Regulations Amending Certain Regulations Concerning Drugs and Medical Devices (Shortages) were published in the Canada Gazette.
+These amendments are intended to provide Health Canada with permanent regulatory tools to help prevent or alleviate therapeutic product shortages when the interim orders cease to have effect (as reported here).

 Canadian regulators and payers across the country have been actively taking steps to manage the evolving COVID-19 crisis.
 In this article, we highlight some of the key regulatory changes and guidance put in place by both the federal and provincial regulators as well as payers, which spans the gamut from regulatory pathway developments to clinical trials to pharmacy scope of practice to reimbursement issues.